ibm-cloud-docs/CDN/verify-cdn-before-running.md

 Along with the basic function verification, we recommend that you verify more functions that you plan to use, for example, caching, multiple origins, purge, and so on.
 {: important}

-After verifying that all the functions worked as expected, you may change your DNS to [point to your domain to IBM CNAME](/docs/CDN?topic=CDN-faqs#how-do-i-add-a-cname-record-for-my-cdn-domain-in-dns), and [get the CDN to Running status](/docs/CDN?topic=CDN-getting-your-cdn-to-running-status).
+After verifying that all the functions worked as expected, you can change your DNS to [point to your domain to IBM CNAME](/docs/CDN?topic=CDN-faqs#how-do-i-add-a-cname-record-for-my-cdn-domain-in-dns), and [get the CDN to Running status](/docs/CDN?topic=CDN-getting-your-cdn-to-running-status).